AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 ## Verify this step

-Refresh the `MJ03` product page and see if your the image was deleted.
+Refresh the `MJ03` product page and see if your image was deleted.

 ![Deleted Image](../../../_images/delete-image-frontend.png).